-There are lots of choices available for affiliates, but it’s a good idea to link up with a reputable operator with transparent processes, payments made on time and support available around the clock – you can find all this and more at 888 online casino.
+There are lots of choices available for affiliates, but it’s a good idea to link up with a reputable operator with transparent processes, payments made on time and support available around the clock – you can find all this and more at an online affiliate.
 Or you can work for more than one operator to maximize your chances are earning a commission.
 The choice is yours.

 Amazon Associates: a great place to start

 Established online retailer Amazon may be a good place for new affiliate marketers to start, as they are very much a known quantity and sell a huge variety of goods.
 The company was producing revenues of some $52.9 billion in the second quarter of 2018 and online shoppers are more than familiar with them.
 And thankfully, their affiliate marketing programme Amazon Associates is a respected platform that earns positive reviews from users and business analysts.